laxmanclo/Omnidocs/README.md

 ## 🌟 Support the Project

-If you find **DocFusion** helpful, please give us a ⭐ on GitHub and share it with others in the community.
+If you find **OmniDocs** helpful, please give us a ⭐ on GitHub and share it with others in the community.

 ## 🗨️ Join the Community

 For discussions, questions, or feedback:

-- **Issues:** Report bugs or suggest features [here](https://github.com/adithya-s-k/DocFusion/issues).
+- **Issues:** Report bugs or suggest features [here](https://github.com/adithya-s-k/OmniDocs/issues).
 - **Email:** Reach out at adithyaskolavi@gmail.com